Edwin Homan, M.D., Ph.D.

 Personal Statement

-I am an Instructor in Medicine in the Division of Cardiology at the Weill Cornell Medical College, where I practice consultative cardiology, critical care cardiology, and echocardiography.
+I am an Assistant Professor of Medicine in the Division of Cardiology at the Weill Cornell Medical College, where I practice consultative cardiology, critical care cardiology, and echocardiography.
 My clinical interests include preventive cardiology, premature atherosclerosis, lipid disorders, obesity-related cardiovascular disease, and health care disparities.
-My goal is to provide compassionate, individualized, high-quality care to my patients with the latest evidence-based discoveries in cardiovascular health.
+My goal is to provide compassionate, individualized, high-quality care to my patients, using the latest evidence-based discoveries in cardiovascular health.

 Biographical Info